hboyd2003/SmokelessRuntimeEFIPatcher/README.md

 # How this work
 When the EFI App is booted up, it look for a file Called *SREP_Config.cfg*, containing a list of command to execute, then will execute them

-# Support/Donate
-If you want to donate/support please consider supportorting on [Patreon](https://www.patreon.com/SmokelessCPU)

-For one one donation, you can subribe for a month to Patreon then after the biilling, unsubsribe; (I might add a paypal in future)

 # How to use it
 * Download the Latest zip, from the [Release Page](https://github.com/SmokelessCPUv2/SmokelessRuntimeEFIPatcher/releases/latest)